domingogallardo/playframework/README.md

 The image contains the ivy2 and sbt dependencies for Play Framework 2.6.0.
 They are located in /root/.ivy2 and /root/.sbt directories.

 This image is not meant to be used for another version of Play.
-If you try to compile or run a Play project configured for another version it will donwload all the dependiencies new dependencies in the container.
-You can look and change the play version for the project in the `project/plugins.sbt` file.
+If you try to compile or run a Play project configured for another version it will donwload all the new dependencies in the container.
+This takes a lot of time and is useless, because the next time the container is created, all the dependencies have disapeared and the process has to begin again.

+You can look and change the play version of a project in the `project/plugins.sbt` file.

 ## Volume